-Medical assisting is a multi-skilled allied health profession in which you work primarily in ambulatory settings, such as medical offices and clinics.
+Medical assisting is a multiskilled allied health profession in which practitioners work primarily in ambulatory settings such as medical offices and clinics.
+Medical assistants function as members of the healthcare delivery team and perform administrative duties and clinical procedures.
+The practicum is an unpaid work experience.